jsaintro/publicnotes/ALARM.md.md

 6. Upload the compiled sketch to the arduino

 # Pairing smartthings shield with hub
-1. Power on the rduion with sheild attached
+1. Power on the Arduino with shield attached
 1. In the App go into pairing mode looking for a device
-1. Hit the "switch" button on the St sheild
+1. Hit the "switch" button on the shield
 1. Should pair as an Arduion ThingSheild

 # Setup the Device Handler